ewenme/site/content/privacy.md

 ---
-title: Privacy
+title: privacy
 ---

-This website respects your privacy by not storing or collecting any data.
+I don't store any data about your visit to my site.
 There are no client-side analytics or third-party trackers of any kind.
-It's a shame that more sites are not like this.